Ellsworth Kelly: Military

-Upon entering the U.S military service in 1943 Kelly requested to be assigned to the 603rd Engineers Camouflage Battalion, which took many artists.
+Upon entering the U.S. military service in 1943 Kelly requested to be assigned to the 603rd Engineers Camouflage Battalion, which took many artists.
 He was inducted at Fort Dix, New Jersey and sent to Camp Hale, Colorado, where he trained with mountain ski troops.
 He had never skied before.
 Six to eight weeks later, he was transferred to Fort Meade, Maryland.
 During World War II, he served with other artists and designers in the Ghost Army, a United States Army deception unit that used inflatable tanks, trucks and other elements of subterfuge to mislead the Axis forces about the direction and disposition of Allied forces.
+Before the unit went to Europe, he experimented with camouflage techniques and helped to silk-screen posters that introduced infantry units to basic camouflage principles.
+Once in Europe he spent most of his official time behind the steering wheel of a truck.

+Like many other Ghost Army artists, he did his share of sketches and paintings while in the European theatre, and he appreciated the exposure to European architecture and landscape (and his brief visit to Paris).
 His exposure to military camouflage during the time he served became part of his basic art training.
 Kelly served with the unit from 1943 until the end of the European phase of the war.
 The Ghost Army received the Congressional Gold Medal on March 21, 2024, at a ceremony in Emancipation Hall in the U.S. Capitol.

 Postwar education

 Kelly used the G.I.
-Bill to study from 1946–47 at the School of the Museum of Fine Arts, Boston, where he took advantage of the museum's collections, and then at the École nationale supérieure des Beaux-Arts in Paris.
+Bill to study from 1946 to 1947 at the School of the Museum of Fine Arts, Boston, where he took advantage of the museum's collections, and then at the École nationale supérieure des Beaux-Arts in Paris.
 While in Boston, he exhibited in his first group show at the Boris Mirski Gallery and taught art classes at the Norfolk House Center in Roxbury.
 While in Paris, Kelly established his aesthetic.
 He attended classes infrequently, but immersed himself in the rich artistic resources of the French capital.
 He had heard a lecture by Max Beckmann on the French artist Paul Cézanne in 1948 and moved to Paris that year.
 There he encountered fellow Americans John Cage and Merce Cunningham, experimenting in music and dance, respectively; the French Surrealist artist Jean Arp; and the abstract sculptor Constantin Brâncuși, whose simplification of natural forms had a lasting effect on him.
 The experience of visiting artists such as Alberto Magnelli, Francis Picabia, Alberto Giacometti and Georges Vantongerloo in their studios was transformative.